-All over the country, and here in Southern California, there are many high income areas that thrive and propecia price depend on low-income jobs.
-These jobs are often filled by immigrants: nannies, landscapers, kitchen staff, housekeepers and buy generic viagra janitors.
+All over the country, and here in Southern California, there are many high income areas that thrive and compazine depend on low-income jobs.
+These jobs are often filled by immigrants: nannies, landscapers, kitchen staff, housekeepers and janitors.
 Thousand Oaks in Ventura County is one of these places, but because of the city’s strict zoning laws, many of the low-income workers in Thousand Oaks can’t afford to live there.
 So, the workers of Thousand Oaks spill over to the neighborhood of Newbury Park, most of them living together in high-density apartments called Las Casitas.

 Listen to the radio story here: